ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab01.md

 Here is a link that gives the approximated values of pi for up to 1000 terms: [http://www.eveandersson.com/pi/gregory-leibniz](http://www.eveandersson.com/pi/gregory-leibniz)

 In addition, all approximated floating pointer numbers must be displayed to exactly three digits after the decimal point.
-To do this you should use set the precision for displaying floating point numbers.
+To do this you should use set the precision for displaying floating point numbers before any of the cout statements in your code.
 This is done as follows:

 ```
 cout.setf(ios::fixed); 	   // Display in fixed point notation.
 For example, display 1e-1 as 0.1